Another chance to get to the Air Jordan 1 Banned

-Warsaw based Kicks Store will be hosting an online raffle for a one of a kind Air Jordan 1 Retro “Banned” highly limited restock.
-This is going to be “the” Jordan 1 banned restock of 2017.
+Warsaw-based Kicks Store will be hosting an online raffle for a one of a kind Air Jordan 1 Retro “Banned” highly limited restock.
+This is going to be “the” Jordan 1 banned restock.

-No doubt that 2017 has been the best year for Nike.
+No doubt the last months have been great for Nike.
 At least we cannot recall such days since the so-called golden era.
 Even back then, its impact was way different when compared to these days.

 The Air Jordan 1 originally debuted in 1985.
 Designed by Peter Moore the shoe gained its place in history pretty fast.